 Honors Algebra II/Trigonometry 301/302

 This fast-paced course stresses algebraic computational techniques and problem-solving skills.
 Topics to be studied include linear equations and inequalities, relations and functions, graphing, systems of equations and inequalities, polynomials, factoring, rational expressions, complex and irrational numbers, quadratic equations and functions, conic sections, exponential and logarithmic equations, sequences and series, and matrices.
-Trigonometry topics include angle measure, circular functions, trigonometric graphs, identities and solution of triangles.
+Trigonometry topics include angle measure, circular functions, trig graphs, identities, and solution of triangles.
+Students in this class, as well as all honors classes, are expected to work at a sophisticated level and to demonstrate a high degree of self-motivation.
+Honors course materials and activities demand a high level of comprehension and proficiency in mathematical communication, problem-solving, and other basic skills.

 Advanced Placement Calculus AB 401/402

 This course covers the normal content of a first-year college course in calculus, stressing both traditional techniques and technology intensive problem-solving methods.
 Students will prepare for the Advanced Placement test in Mathematics of the College Entrance Examination Board (CEEB).
 After a review of functions, graphing, and analytic geometry, the student studies limits, slope of a curve, and the formal definition of derivative.
 First semester topics include differentiation formulas, implicit differentiation, applications of the derivative including related rates and optimization problems, curve sketching, and the indefinite integral.
-Practical applications to physics, biology, and economics are included.
-The second semester covers the definite and indefinite integral, applications of integration, differentiation and integration of trigonometric, exponential, and logarithmic functions, hyperbolic functions, infinite sequences, and series.
+Practical applications to physics, biology and economics are included.
+The second semester covers the definite and indefinite integral, applications of integration, differentiation and integration of trigonometric, exponential, and logarithmic functions.

 Electives